ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 3.1.0 ***
+- RT:  Added new function chVTGetTimersStateI() returning the state of the timers list.
 - HAL: Now STM32 USARTv2 driver initializes the ISR vectors statically on initialization.
 Disabling them was not necessary and added to the code size.